If you’re selling or buying a house in a flood zone, it’s important to disclose and understand your property’s history with flood events.

 The new flood season is year-round, and the government-funded flood maps that inform homeowners and homeowners insurance providers are struggling to keep up with the changing climate.

-The Department of Homeland Security’s Inspector General recently discovered that 58 percent of FEMA’s flood maps are considered “inaccurate or out-of-date," and most are more than five years old.
+The Department of Homeland Security’s Inspector General discovered that 58 percent of FEMA’s flood maps are considered “inaccurate or out-of-date," and most are more than five years old.

 So what does this mean for homeowners?